Sign up to receive beautynews, product samples, couponsand more.

 L’Oréal Paris Infallible 24 HR Eye Shadow in Endless Sea

-L’Oréal Paris Infallible Pro-Last Waterproof Pencil Eyeliner in True Teal
+L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner in True Teal

 Apply an eye shadow primer to your eyelids to prep them for your eye makeup and ensure your look lasts throughout the day.